-TensorFlow is an open-source framework for machine learning intelligence created by Google.
+TensorFlow is an open-source framework for machine learning created by Google.
 It supports deep-learning and general numerical computations on CPUs, GPUs, and clusters of GPUs.
 It is subject to the terms and conditions of the Apache 2.0 License.

 In the sections below, we provide guidance on installing TensorFlow on Databricks and give an example of running TensorFlow programs.
 See Integrating Deep Learning Libraries with Apache Spark for an example of integrating a deep learning library with Spark.